-The De Havilland Hornet represents in many ways the peak of piston engine fighter design.
+The De Havilland Aircraft Company DH103 Hornet in many ways represents the peak of piston-engine fighter design.
 With its slim fuselage, clean lines and tightly cowled engines, great attention was paid from the outset on maximising performance.

-Designed around the successful wooden construction principals of the De Havilland Mosquito, the Hornet was powered by a pair of 2,070 hp Merlin engines driving opposite-handed propellers and Boscombe Down trials revealed the astonishing maximum speed of 485 mph at 22,000 ft.
-The type also possessed superb handling characteristics, particularly in respect of its high rate of roll.
+Designed around the successful wooden construction principals of the De Havilland DH98 Mosquito, the DH103 Hornet was powered by a pair of 2,070 hp Merlin engines driving opposite-handed propellers.
+At Boscombe Down the trials revealed an astonishing maximum speed of 485 mph at 22,000 ft.
+The type was also reported to possess 'superb handling characteristics', particularly in respect of its high rate of roll.

 Subsequently, the type was adapted as a two seat night fighter (NF.21) with a radome in the nose and a seat for the observer in the rear fuselage.

-The final naval variant was an unarmed reconnaissance version, the Sea Hornet PR.22.
+The final naval variant was an unarmed reconnaissance version, the DH103 Sea Hornet PR.22.

 Production comprised 5 prototypes and the variants listed in the table below.

 |A navalised version for service on British aircraft carriers|

 |Fleet Air Arm night fighter powered by Merlin 133/134 engines|

 |Powerplant||Two 2,070 hp RR Merlin 130/131||Two 2,030 hp RR Merlin 133/134|